 Published on April 21, 2015

-According to a Syracuse University research study done a few years ago and conducted over an 8-year period with 10,000 seniors, obese seniors were found to be 50% more likely to have a fall — and nearly 40% more likely to suffer long-term injury as a result.
+According to a Syracuse University research study done a couple years ago and conducted over an 8-year period with 10,000 seniors, obese seniors were found to be 50% more likely to have a fall (and they are less able to react quickly and stop a fall) — and nearly 40% more likely to suffer long-term injury as a result.

 This is because obesity is linked to muscle weakness, leg pain, cognitive and balance deficits, and vitamin D deficiency, that collectively increases fall risk.
 Excess body fat also increases osteoporosis risk, making overweight fall victims more prone to broken bones.

 The National Council on Aging states that falls are the leading cause of fatal and non-fatal injuries for older Americans.
 A third of seniors fall annually, resulting in as many as 20,000 deaths per year.

 While every fall cannot be prevented, losing weight is one of the steps an overweight senior can take.
 Doing so will not only improve balance, but also protect against a range of age-related ailments, such as heart disease, dementia, incontinence and macular degeneration.